By Fru Rita Ngum

 The event was also marked by live casting and manipulation on some children born with clubfoot under the watchful eyes of the representative of the Regional Delegate of Public Health, the Chief Medical Officer of Mboppi, the District Medical Officer, Physiotherapy staff at other partner clinics in Douala and the media.

-At the close of the event which started with week long activities such as awareness raising on radio, television and churches, the Chief Medical Officer of Mboppi Baptist Hospital, Dr. Guy Molesa appreciated every one for coming to be part of the event.
-He said the goal of the project is to reduce the prevalence of children born with clubfoot in the community reason why he called on all to identity, and refer children born with clubfoot to the treatment centers.
+At the close of the event which started with weeklong activities such as awareness raising on radio, television and churches, the Chief Medical Officer of Mboppi Baptist Hospital, Dr. Guy Molesa appreciated every one for coming to be part of the event.
+He said the goal of the project is to reduce the prevalence of children born with clubfoot in the community reason why he called on all to identity, and refer children born with clubfoot to the treatment centres.

 It should be noted that the CBC Health Services initiated the Clubfoot Project in 2014 and stated the commemoration of the maiden edition of World Clubfoot Day in 2015 in Mbingo Baptist Hospital, the second edition took place in 2016 in Etoug-Ebe Baptist Yaounde while the 2017 edition in Mboppi Baptist Hospital Douala.
 The goal of the World Clubfoot Day is to raise awareness about clubfoot deformity and its prevention using the Ponseti method.